-Each of the themed chapters outlined above includes a summary of the Section 1 Local Plan requirements, the principles for the theme, the policy, justification, a summary of alternative approaches considered, and information on how to comment on the Submission Version Plan consultation.
+Each of the themed chapters outlined above includes a summary of the Section 1 Local Plan requirements, the principles for the theme, the policy and justification.

 Sustainability Appraisal

 The policies in this Plan have been assessed against a series of 'sustainability objectives' as part of a 'Sustainability Appraisal'.
 The 'Sustainability Appraisal' is a legal requirement of the planning system which has helped the Councils to ensure that the social, economic and environmental impacts of the policies it has chosen have been identified and properly considered, and that the most appropriate strategy and policies have been chosen, when considered against reasonable alternatives.